SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-engineer/README.md

 - Understand files versus tables
 - Inspect schema, data types, and basic data quality
 - Create a cleaned or curated table
-- Understand when to use Dataflow Gen2, pipeline, or notebook
+- Understand when to use Dataflow Gen2, pipeline, notebook, or SQL
 - Describe a simple Bronze, Silver, and Gold pattern
 - Document the source-to-output flow
 - Explain why ownership and monitoring matter